DYSON UK - 2022

 Context

-In 2022, after 1 year as a Product Designer at Dyson, the Design Director Jon Marsh asked me to start leading and managing the creation and delivery of an all-new secret-connected wearable product & form factor.
-The product vision & end-user experience had no clear leadership, and crazy tight deadlines.
-I became the design&experience front-man of this 120+ people project, and successfully delivered a validated POC of the product.
+In 2022, after 6 months as a Product Designer at Dyson, Design Director Jon Marsh asked me to lead the creation and delivery of a new connected wearable product.
+The product vision and experience lacked clear ownership, and timelines were tight.
+I stepped in as design and experience lead for this 120+ people project and delivered a validated POC on time.

 What is it?

-The wearable product records multiple metrics all day long and provides warnings, notifications, stats & recommendations to the user via the embedded screen or the mobile app for larger pieces of content.
+The wearable recorded metrics throughout the day and delivered notifications, insights and recommendations via the device or mobile app for deeper content.

 120+